nd7493432401/hackathon.alumni.eitdigital.eu/README.md

 As most of the functionality in our website is defined as custom blocks, all site content is also provided in the repository and can be imported.

 ### Preparations for importing content

+Specify the content directory in settings.php by adding the following lines to the end of the file:

+    global $content_directories;
+    $content_directories['sync'] = $app_root.'/../content/sync';

 As content is linked to the UUID of the admin and anonymous user, it is needed to update the uuid of the users.
 **Only do this after a fresh install and before creating any other content manually**